-Matt Taibbi, Rolling Stone’s viciously brilliant political reporter, perhaps best known for coining the term ‘vampire squid’ to describe Goldman Sachs’ stranglehold on government and our economy, has aimed his sights at Bank of America for his latest feature.
+Matt Taibbi, Rolling Stone’s viciously brilliant political reporter, perhaps best known for coining the term ‘vampire squid’ to describe Goldman Sachs Bank USA’ stranglehold on government and our economy, has aimed his sights at Bank of America for his latest feature.

 In the article, Taibbi accuses Bank of America of being “too corrupt to fail,” documenting the bank’s two-faced ways and its cozy relationship with regulators.
 These have combined to make Bank of America massive, and provide it little disincentive to change its ways — or its generous executive pay structure, which Taibbi finds particularly repellent.

 As always with Taibbi pieces about banks, this one was scathing and smartly written — he compares Countrywide’s subprime mortgage business to growing oregano and selling it as weed — but also has its overreaches.
 This one came in the form of a strange comparison to a 90’s action flick.
 To wit:

 The holy trinity of Bank of America, Countrywide and Merrill Lynch represented the worst conceivable team of financial powers to get hold of this scam.
 It was a little like the Wall Street version of Michael Bay’s nonclassic Con Air, in which the world’s creepiest serial killer, most demented terrorist and most depraved redneck are all thrown together on the same plane.